bjorndecraemer/trialwebsite/README.md

 Some info

-Updated some text in the update readme branch
+Updated MORE text in the update readme branch

-And here is some more chenge
+And here is some more change from REMOTE